mikeroyal/NLP-Guide/README.md

 # NLP Learning Resources
 [Back to the Top](https://github.com/mikeroyal/NLP-Guide#table-of-contents)

 [Natural Language Processing (NLP)](https://www.ibm.com/cloud/learn/natural-language-processing) is a branch of artificial intelligence (AI) focused on giving computers the ability to understand text and spoken words in much the same way human beings can.
-NLP combines computational linguistics—rule-based modeling of human language with statistical, machine learning, and deep learning models.
+NLP combines computational linguistics rule-based modeling of human language with statistical, machine learning, and deep learning models.

 [Natural Language Processing With Python's NLTK Package](https://realpython.com/nltk-nlp-python/)